ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 - `projects/ngrx/io/content/resources.json` - The Resources page dynmically displays a list of NgRx resources based on the contents of this file.
 - `projects/ngrx/io/content/navigation.json` - All of the navigation and menus on the website and docs are populated from this json file.
 If a new page is being added, or adjusted make sure to update this file as well.

-### Striving For Excellence
+### Submission Guidelines

 The NgRx team strives for excellence when it comes to documentation.

-Documentation should be free of typos, grammatical errors, slang, and vagueness.
-When contributing, please take special care to ensure that all new copy has been spell-checked and run through a third-party grammer checking service.
+- Documentation should be free of typos, grammatical errors, slang, and vagueness.
+- When contributing, please take special care to ensure that all new copy has been spell-checked and run through a third-party grammer checking service.
 This will speed up the time to merge, as well as, save time for the maintainers reviewing the PR.
+- Confirm that all commit messages adhere to the [Commit Message Guidelines](#commit)

 ### Setup